17 September – 17 October

 “…. these works transmit, again and again, the feeling of a first impression: they vary and shift but reveal no depth; a surface freshness seems to be constantly renewed before our eyes.
 The paint often seems to be pushing forward and outwards from the centre of the canvas.
 In some of the pieces this process is strenuous, muscular, more conflicted; [in others] there is a kind of grace to this interplay, with some paint pushing and some paint yielding; paint making way for more paint.”
 Beau Hopkins

-Robinson first found the Greek and Assyrian reliefs in the British museum as a student in London, igniting an interest that has shaped his understanding of rhythm and surface in painting since.
-The way objects and forms overlap the next and a perspective always at 90 degrees are important and tangible markers central to his paintings.
-It is profoundly different to space in linear perspectives in post-renaissance painting.
+Robinson’s influences are myriad and eclectic and include literary and musical sources as well as the plastic arts.
+He first found the Greek and Assyrian reliefs in the British Museum as a student in London, igniting an interest that has shaped his understanding of rhythm and surface since.
+The overlapping forms and the particular perspective found in classical relief panels are tangible markers central to his paintings.

 The artist today starts with nothing.
 Everything must be cobbled from scratch.
 The tradition is a numinous scrapyard, furnishing indispensable raw materials.
 But the questions that afflict the urge to make – where to begin? how to begin? why to begin? – can only be assuaged in doing.